Sacred Heart Church (Columbus, Ohio): Sacred Heart Commercial School

 In the year 1892 Father John B. Eis, pastor of Sacred Heart Church, opened a two year high school for boys and girls.
 The Sisters in charge were Sister Callista, Sister Amalia and Sister Augustine.
 In 1905 when St. Patrick's College (now Aquinas) was started, the boys' part of Sacred Heart High School was discontinued—the boys transferred to the new college.
 In 1908 the high school became strictly a commercial school for girls.
 Mother Claver was the founder and first teacher.
 She remained in charge until 1928.
 She was assisted by Sister Patrick and Sister Lioba and later by Mother Ida who succeeded her as principal in 1928.
-Other Sisters whohave taught in the school are Sisters Leonard, Innocita, Norbert, Angelice, and Sister Pascal.
+Other Sisters who have taught in the school are Sisters Leonard, Innocita, Norbert, Angelice, and Sister Pascal.

 In the summer of 1895, Fr.
 Eis and Fr.
 Ewing were requested by Bishop Watterson to look for suitable property in Milo, with the view of starting a new parish.
 They selected a site on New York Avenue and Mr. John Sweeney was authorized by the Bishop to purchase the property, which he did Nov.
 14, 1895, for the sum of $2,666.66.
 The new parish was called St. Peter's and Father Ewing was appointed pastor.

 The growth of cities seems to be "up stream" and this tendency was verified in the development of Columbus.
 The northern portion of the parish was rapidly building up and Eis foreseeing the need of a parish at the outskirts of the city, purchased a large piece of land on Patterson Avenue.
 On June 4, 1905, Rt.
 Rev. Bishop Hartley established Holy Name parish and appointed as pastor, Rev. William McDermott.

 By 1917, the territory comprised within the limits of Sacred Heart Parish was small in comparison to its extent at the time the parish was formed in 1875.
 Then it included all the area lying in the North End, from the railroad to the Franklin County line on the north.
 The parish limits in 1917 extended from the railroad yards on the south to Chittenden Avenue on the north, then west on Chittenden Avenue to High Street, and west on Eleventh Avenue to Hunter Street, thence south on Hunter Street to King Avenue, then south on Dennison Avenue to West Fifth Avenue, then south on Park Street to the railroad yards.

 The parish of the Sacred Heart in October 1917 had about 420 families and 1750 parishioners.
 In the forty-one years of its existence there had been 3292 baptisms, 1194 burials and 776 marriages.
 Thirty five young ladies of the parish had entered the convent, four young men had been raised to the priesthood.